tmoerkerken/ASMONH/readme.md

-Active shape models for optic nerve head characterization in optical coherence tomography
+<b>Active shape models for optic nerve head characterization in optical coherence
+tomography</b>

 The folder 'functions' includes functions used for this research.